GaiusCoffee/lethal-things-ccg/README.md

 ## Gameplay

+Each player's turns are divided into two phases: 1) Reset & Draw Phase and the 2) Main Phase

+### Reset & Draw Phase

-At the beginning of each player's turn, Reset all of their cards to show that they can be activated again this turn.
-Afterwards, the player draws one card.
+At the beginning of each player's turn, check if the combined total of the cards in their play area is equal or greater than 10.
+If it is, then that player have won the game.

+When cards are activated, they are turned 90 degrees to show that they cannot be activated again.
+During the Reset Phase, all cards that the current player controls are 'Reset' into their original positions to mark that they can be used again.

+After resetting your cards, draw one card from the draw pile.

+### Main Phase

 During each player's turn, the following actions may be used in any order: